This exciting webinar series took place in November and December 2020, over 3 sessions.

 1. Difficult Conversations and COVID-19

-It will assist participants to prepare for and engage in conversations that they typically might avoid.
+It helped participants prepare for and engage in conversations that they typically might avoid.
 By changing our approach to conversations, we can change the outcome and our reality.
 We can help resolve the issue and keep the working relationship in tact!
-In this session, we will discover how!
+In this session, we discovered how!
+Watch the recording:

 2. Respectful Workplace and COVID-19